mdylan2/APS1070/README.md

 # APS1070
+### Author: Dylan Mendonca

-Projects from University of Toronto APS1070 Course (Foundations of Data Analytics and Machine Learning)
+This repository contains the projects I completed for the course APS1070 (Foundations of Data Analytics and Machine Learning) at the University of Toronto.
+The projects were interactive and include both a tutorial and exercise component.
+Hope it helps!